LogtalkDotOrg/logtalk3/tools/profiler/NOTES.md

 	simple wrapper for the SICStus Prolog 4 profiler

-Logtalk also supports the YAP tick profiler (using the latest YAP devel version) and the SWI-Prolog XPCE profiler (using SWI-Prolog devel 5.11.8 or stable 5.10.2 or later versions).
+Logtalk also supports the YAP tick profiler (using the latest YAP devel version) and the SWI-Prolog XPCE profiler.
 When using the XPCE profiler, you can avoid profiling the Logtalk compiler (which is invoked e.g. when you use the `(::)/2` message-sending operator at the top-level) by typing:

 	| ?- logtalk << (prolog_statistics:profile(... :: ...)).